Fat transfer is a long-term solution

 Fat transfer is meant to be a long-term solution to facial volume loss, but is it really permanent?
-However, many people who are considering a fat transfer are understandably concerned about how long the results will last.
+Many people who are considering a fat transfer are understandably concerned about how long the results will last.

 Cosmetic surgery has come a long way, and we now have more options than ever for facial rejuvenation.
 From non-invasive injectable fillers to in-depth facelift procedures, there’s something for everyone who wants to look more youthful and refreshed.